Eleven CEOs share their stories. They are active in extremely diverse sectors, and are guiding their companies through various development stages.

 Did you already discuss the exit strategy?

 Paul Peeters: No formal agreements were made to date, but we did discuss it briefly when they came on board.
-In my experience with private equity, this primarily is an organic process.
+In my experience with private equity, this is primarily an organic process.
 You both feel that the time is up.
 Currently this is not our concern.
 We feel comfortable with each other.
 A recap (an equity restructuring) with the same player is also an option.
 An exit is not always the answer.

 AXI has great ambitions for the long term.
 Do Flemish private equity players have the financial clout to help you pursue these ambitions?
 After all, Anglo-Saxon funds tend to have deeper pockets.